andersthemagi/magicalmusings.github.io/campaigns.md

 exclude: false
 ---

-A list of all the campaigns/one-shots I've participated in, along with some short descriptions where applicable.
+A list of all the campaigns/one-shots I've participated in.
+Each campaign, where applicable, has a separate page you can click on to learn more about it.

 ## Current Campaigns